 Since the late 1880s, Anheuser–Busch – the parent company of Budweiser – has dominated the beer industry.
 In 2016 alone, the company generated $45.52 billion dollars in revenue.
 While the affordability and great taste of their beverages has played an enormous role in the company’s success, so has their marketing and branding endeavors.
-In this article, we’ll take a look at Budweiser’s lustrous history, the origins of the Budweiser logo, and how it has helped propel them to level of success the company has come to enjoy.
+In this article, we’ll take a look at Budweiser’s lustrous history, the origins of the Budweiser logo, and how it has helped propel them to the level of success the company has come to enjoy.

 Busch would quickly go on to revolutionize the beer market in America.
 He became the first

 Everything was going great for Anheuser–Busch until prohibition began.
 For the duration of prohibition from the 1910s to the 1930s, Anheuser–Busch struggled to stay afloat.
-In order to survive, the company began selling ice-cream, brewer’s yeast, and non-alcoholic beer in order to survive.
-Somehow, the company was able to ride out prohibition, putting themselves in a position to launch right back into normal operation when prohibition ended.
+To survive, the company started selling ice-cream, brewer’s yeast, and non-alcoholic beer to survive.
+Somehow, the company was able to ride out prohibition, putting themselves in a position to launch right back into regular operation when prohibition ended.

 In the years that followed, Anheuser–Busch would go on to open breweries across the world as well as several theme parks.
 Today, Anheuser–Busch continues to execute an aggressive

 advertising strategy, sponsoring everything from horse races, NASCAR, and even Superbowl ads.
-Of course, one key element of this advertising success from the early days to present has been the recognizable Budweiser logo.
+Of course, one key element of this advertising success from the early days to the present has been the recognizable Budweiser logo.

 One of Budweiser’s key slogans is “The King of Beers,” and this is an idea that the Budweiser logo can convey by featuring a gold crown on the top of the label.
-Meanwhile, the bow-tie design of the logo conveys an idea of sophistication and elegance.
+Meanwhile, the bow-tie design of the logo conveys a sense of sophistication and elegance.

 The colors of the Budweiser logo feature a bright red, a crisp white, and tinges of gold.
 The bright red color allows the logo to be easily noticed and recognized from a distance.
 Studies have also shown that the color red causes a person’s appetite to be stimulated, which plays to the advantage of Budweiser.
-Meanwhile, white conveys an idea of purity and cleanliness and the tinge of gold plays in to Budweiser’s image of sophistication and royalty.
+Meanwhile, white conveys an idea of purity and cleanliness, and the tinge of gold plays into Budweiser’s image of sophistication and royalty.

 Together, the red and white colors combine to convey a sense of American heritage and patriotism – something Budweiser has long used in the themes for their marketing campaigns.

 Lastly, the Budweiser logo features a font that was designed specifically for the company, helping Budweiser further cement the uniqueness and branding of its logo.
-Any company that leverages advertising as much as Anheuser–Busch is going to have to rely, to some degree, on their logo to make those advertising efforts successful.
+Any company that leverages advertising as much as Anheuser–Busch is going to have to rely, on its logo to make those advertising efforts successful.

 It was never enough for Budweiser to simply market the merits of their beer.
 Instead, they had to create a message behind it, an identity for their brand, and an association in the minds of their customers.
-Even today, if you look at most Budweiser commercials, you will see that key elements of the Budweiser brand such as their Clydesdale horses and their recognizable logo play the primary role in the ad.
+Even today, if you look at most Budweiser commercials, you will see that key elements of the Budweiser brand, such as their Clydesdale horses and their recognizable logo, play the primary role in the ad.
 Budweiser doesn’t necessarily try to spend their commercial slots telling you how great Budweiser beer tastes or how affordable it is.
-Instead, they create an ad that is humorous or touching in some way then feature their logo throughout the commercial and prominently feature it at the commercial’s end.
+Instead, they create an ad that is humorous or touching in some way, then feature their logo throughout the commercial and prominently feature it at the commercial’s end.